andyhou965/autogpt-data-query/README.md

 -   `What is the total number of customers in each country?`
 -   `Show to customer that have top 10 credit score?`

-# About the Example Data
+# About the Example Dataset

 The example dataset.csv is an open-source bank customer dataset.
 The schema of the data is as below: